 We had breakfast cooked-to-order at the B&B. We packed and continued our expedition toward Anchorage.
 We stopped to take pictures of Denali – a stupendous mountain.
 We adjourned for a short hike at Ermine Hill Trailhead.
 We spotted bear scat and left unscathed.

 In Anchorage, Dad returned the car.
 We checked in at the Hilton Downtown.
 Mom and I visited an outdoor market.
 She bought gifts and we walked to the waterfront to check out Bridges, a seafood restaurant.
 We made a reservation and returned at night for dinner.
 The starter bar was included – crab legs, watermelon with mint, pasta salad, potato salad, bread with smoked salmon spread, and beets.
 Alex, Mom, and I all ordered King Salmon.
 We found an ice cream shop and retired to the room to sleep.

 From Balcony at Hilton Club Room…

 Our Alaska Airlines flight left Anchorage at 1:20 am.
 We arrived in Seattle after 3+ hours.
 We found our gate and rested.
 After a 90-minute layover, we landed in Denver on time.
 We retrieved our bags, stopped by Burger King for Alex, and drove to Rapid City.
 My sister, Ashley, had a meal waiting for us.
 We dropped Alex off and began our drive to Pierre.
-We arrived about 11 pm (8 pm in Anchorage).
+We arrived about 11 pm.
 Our Alaskan adventure – a resounding success!